 "I did really like the story, the way it was coming together," the writer continued.
 "I was really impressed that it wasn't just 'let's get these two teams on the opposite side of an argument and fight.'
 I can't ruin anything, and I wouldn't want to, but the places the story ends up going, as a reader, I was impressed."

-Brubaker, whose creator-owned series like Fatale and Criminal commonly include bonus material found only in the print editions of the single issues, also shared his thoughts on digital distribution, a topic spurred by the augmented reality elements found in this week's Avengers vs. X-Men #1.
+Brubaker, whose creator-owned series like Fatale and Criminal commonly include bonus material found only in the print editions of the single issues, also shared his thoughts on digital distribution, a topic spurred by the augmented reality elements found in this week's Avengers vs. X-Men #1."I think what Marvel's trying to do here is a cool way to add extra content for what you're already paying for," Brubaker said of the initiative.
+"I like the idea of being able to buy the comic and then also get a free digital download of it, like when I buy a Blu-ray I can also put on my iPad so I can watch it when I travel without having to bring the DVD along."

 Though Brubaker acknowledged that he has seen the impact of comic book piracy, he stopped short of classifying it as a "problem" in the industry.